Fuse (electrical): Construction

 A fuse consists of a metal strip or wire fuse element, of small cross-section compared to the circuit conductors, mounted between a pair of electrical terminals, and (usually) enclosed by a non-combustible housing.
 The fuse is arranged in series to carry all the charge passing through the protected circuit.
 The resistance of the element generates heat due to the current flow.
 The size and construction of the element is (empirically) determined so that the heat produced for a normal current does not cause the element to attain a high temperature.
-If too high a current flows, the element rises to a higher temperature and either directly melts, or else melts a soldered joint within the fuse, opening the circuit.
+If too high of a current flows, the element rises to a higher temperature and either directly melts, or else melts a soldered joint within the fuse, opening the circuit.

-The fuse element is made of zinc, copper, silver, aluminum, or alloys among these or other various metals to provide stable and predictable characteristics.
+The fuse element is made of zinc, copper, silver, aluminium, or alloys among these or other various metals to provide stable and predictable characteristics.
 The fuse ideally would carry its rated current indefinitely, and melt quickly on a small excess.
 The element must not be damaged by minor harmless surges of current, and must not oxidize or change its behavior after possibly years of service.

 The fuse elements may be shaped to increase heating effect.
 In large fuses, current may be divided between multiple strips of metal.
 A dual-element fuse may contain a metal strip that melts instantly on a short circuit, and also contain a low-melting solder joint that responds to long-term overload of low values compared to a short circuit.
 Fuse elements may be supported by steel or nichrome wires, so that no strain is placed on the element, but a spring may be included to increase the speed of parting of the element fragments.

 The fuse element may be surrounded by air, or by materials intended to speed the quenching of the arc.
 Silica sand or non-conducting liquids may be used.